 – Gabriel Garcia Marquez Meets Ernest Hemingway

 I’m told that if you want to be a good photographer, you should look at a lot of photos.
 If you want to be a good painter, you should look at a lot of paintings.
-I believe that the same holds true with being a blogger, and seeing how other bloggers present their messages, tell their tales, and report their news.
+I believe that the same holds true with better blogging, and seeing how other bloggers present their messages, tell their tales, and report their news.

-Continue reading “Blog Lessons from Dead Tree Authors and Cereal Boxes”
+Continue reading “Better Blogging Lessons from Dead Tree Authors and Cereal Boxes”

 Google, Yahoo, and Bing have joined forces to enable web publishers to include additional HTML that adds more structure to their pages, and possibly makes those pages easier to index and may provide them with a little more control over what may show up in search results for pages.
 There’s some controversy over the approach, some questions about the impact of related patents that all three search engines have been granted, and web publishers should be paying attention to the possible impacts of this initiative from the search giants.